 9. The trap of the Savior Complex

 This trap is related to the previously mentioned trap of wanting to help others.
 The Savior Complex is adopted by people who feel a sense of superiority to the rest of humanity.
 Their sense of being “different” and more “spiritually elevated” can make them feel as though they are destined to fix the world.
-The Savior Complex can most often be seen within the “lightworker/Starseed/healer” circles who tend to put themselves up on pedestals, believing it is their cosmic duty to “save the planet.”
+The Savior Complex can most often be seen within the “lightworker/healer” circles who tend to put themselves up on pedestals, believing it is their cosmic duty to “save the planet.”
 This perception aligns with the belief that there is something “wrong” with reality and that other people are “broken” and need to be fixed (which is an ego perspective).
-This perception also reinforces the ego’s sense of “specialness” and self-importance.
+This perception also leads to an inflated ego’s sense of “specialness” and self-importance.

 The Savior Complex can go one step further and evolve into a Martyr Complex.
 Martyrs believe they must “bear the burdens” of others.
 Obviously, this is an extremely unhealthy way of living which is based on Christian conditioning (think of the story of Jesus).
 By “carrying” other people’s pain, Martyrs bypass taking responsibility for their own happiness and enable other people’s immature behavior.
 Read more about the Martyr Complex.